tiferrei/PEDASI/docs/source/guide_administrator.rst

 Creating Administrator and Provider Accounts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Follow the instructions in the *Create Administrator Account* subsection of the *Production Deployment* section above to set up an administrator user, as well as the *Assigning Data or Application Provider Roles to Accounts* subsection as required.
+Follow the instructions in the *Create Administrator Account* subsection of the *Production Deployment* section above to set up an administrator user, as well as the *Assigning Data or Application Provider Roles to Accounts* subsection if required for other non-administrator users.

 References